Julius Sumner Miller: Death

-In February 1987, Miller became ill while visiting Australia and returned to the United States where he was diagnosed with leukemia.
+In February 1987, Miller became ill while visiting Australia and returned to the United States, where he was diagnosed with leukemia.
 Miller died six weeks later on April 14, 1987, in Torrance, California.
-As per his will, Miller's body went to the University of Southern California's School of Dentistry; no services were held at his request.
+In accordance with his will, no services were held, and Miller's body went to the University of Southern California's School of Dentistry.

 Foundations

 Professor Miller's wife, Alice Brown Miller, wanted to perpetuate the memory and achievements of her husband, and so conceived the idea of the Julius Sumner Miller Foundation, which was established in 1998.

-Through an offer by Cadbury-Schweppes Pty Ltd, the Cadbury-Julius Sumner Miller Scholarship for Academic Excellence was set up to provide undergraduate scholarships in the School of Physics at the University of Sydney.
+Through an offer by Cadbury-Schweppes Pty Ltd, the Cadbury-Julius Sumner Miller Scholarship for Academic Excellence was established to provide undergraduate scholarships in the School of Physics at the University of Sydney.

 In 1993, the Australian Science Foundation for Physics established the Julius Sumner Miller Fellowship in his memory.
 The fellowship is currently held by Karl Kruszelnicki, best known as "Doctor Karl" for his appearances on Australian radio and television as a science commentator and author.

 Popular culture

 In 1966, Miller devised a word game, Milleranagrams, which was published in Australia by John Sands Limited.
 The game, whose only materials were 200 Scrabble-like letter tiles, required players in their turn to draw an unseen tile from the "pool" then either make a word from their stock of tiles or add a tile to a word already on the table (rearrangement of the letters being permitted, hence the name) to form another word.

 Miller remains popular in Australia, where he is still quoted.
 The phrase As Professor Julius Sumner Miller often asked, "Why is it so?" and its variations are still often used in newspaper articles that pose questions, even those unrelated to science.

-The character Julius in the Ty the Tasmanian Tiger series of video games is inspired by Miller, and frequently uses the phrase "Why is this so?"
+A rock band in Calgary, Alberta, founded in 2013, named itself Julius Sumner Miller, having seen him on The Hilarious House of Frightenstein.
+Their first album, released in 2016, is titled Why Is It So?